alexandrevicenzi/blog/content/donate.md

 Donations for my contributions are always welcome, but if you can contribute back to the open source community is even better.

 This blog currently has no ads and I intend to keep this way.
-Most of the code that I write is under an OSS license, and my writings are usually licensed under Creative Common.
+Most of the code that I write is under an FOSS license, and my writings are usually licensed under Creative Commons.

 You can find multiple ways to donate below, or you can also pay me a beer, pale lager (Pilsner or Helles) preferably,  if we ever meet one day.